 ALL are welcome here...

 Whether checking things out or exploring what faith means, you’re welcome here.
 We’re from different experiences; faith backgrounds or none, hurt by the church or reacquainted with faith.
 We’re progressive and traditional, young families, aging adults, play-filled kids, local & around the bay, radically inclusive, vulnerable, discovering & open.
+We promote equality of all people, inclusive of race, gender identities, sexual orientation, age, physical or mental ability, nationality or socio-economic status.

 Worship in God's presence through the sounds of children, interactive prayer and rituals, and moments of quiet and stillness while sitting in a beautiful sanctuary filled with stained glass windows while sipping freshly brewed coffee.